CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 ## Overview

-The puller can currently grab crosswalk and TMC data from the Miovision API using specified intersections and dates, upload the results to the database and aggregates data to 15 minute bins.
-The puller can support date ranges longer than 24 hours.
-The output is the same format as existing csv dumps sent by miovision.
-This script creates a continuous stream of volume data from Miovision.
+The [intersection_tmc.py](./intersection_tmc.py) script can be used to pull Miovision TMC and crosswalk data from the Miovision API, insert the results into the `miovision_api` schema of the database, and perform various aggregations.
+The script can support date ranges of 1 or more days, and an intersection parameter specifying 1, multiple, or all intersections.
+This script is used by the `miovision_pull` daily Airflow DAG to pull and aggregate Miovision data.

 ## Input Parameters